-2. Use the hand in the hand over hand method (45 sec in video)
+2. Use the Hand Under Hand method (45 sec in video)

 When someone is upset, they may already be holding their hands out to you.
 If that’s the case, it’s the perfect opportunity to take their hand in a natural manner like Teepa does at 45 seconds in the video.

 If they don’t offer their hand, try offering yours.
 When someone is in distress, they’re more likely to welcome this comforting gesture from someone who is on their side.